sunpy/sunpy/docs/guide/data_types/timeseries.rst

 In addition, to enable users to modify the plot it is possible to use the `~sunpy.timeseries.GenericTimeSeries.plot` command.
-This makes it possible to use the sunpy plot as the foundation for a more complicated figure:
+This makes it possible to use the SunPy plot as the foundation for a more complicated figure:

 .. plot::
    :include-source: